tendermint/tendermint/docs/app-dev/app-architecture.md

 We distinguish here between two forms of "application".
 The first is the end-user application, like a desktop-based wallet app that a user downloads, which is where the user actually interacts with the system.
 The other is the ABCI application, which is the logic that actually runs on the blockchain.
 Transactions sent by an end-user application are ultimately processed by the ABCI application after being committed by the Tendermint consensus.

-The end-user application in this diagram the Cosmos Voyager, at the bottom left.
+The end-user application in this diagram is the Cosmos Voyager, at the bottom left.
 Voyager communicates with a REST API exposed by a local Light-Client Daemon.
 The Light-Client Daemon is an application specific program that communicates with Tendermint nodes and verifies Tendermint light-client proofs through the Tendermint Core RPC.
 The Tendermint Core process communicates with a local ABCI application, where the user query or transaction is actually processed.

 The ABCI application must be a deterministic result of the Tendermint consensus - any external influence on the application state that didn't